loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 H5Padd_merge_committed_dtype_path
 H5Pfree_merge_committed_dtype_paths
-Use of this capability is described in “Copying Committed Datatypes with H5Ocopy” (PDF).
+Use of this capability is described in [Copying Committed Datatypes with H5Ocopy](PDF).

 The following C functions and Fortran subroutines were added to provide a mechanism to ensure sequential consistency in parallel environments using MPI I/O: